apetkau/conda-presentation/README.md

 # Create package in recipes/

-# Build package
+# Build package (if dependencies in bioconda channel will need to add this channel)
-conda build recipes/fastqc --channel bioconda
+conda build recipes/neptune

 # Install docker for testing build in docker (can skip if docker installed)
 curl -sSL https://get.docker.com/ | sh